Best Canada Resort Travel Vacations All Year

 First Nations, Inuit and Métis groups still present their cultures and entertain with music, dance, drumming, stories, and friendship.
 The Pavilion strengthened the respect and friendship of others for these Indigenous peoples and now visitors look for them every day.

-2) Drive Up Island to Butchart Gardens
+2. Drive Up-Island to Butchart Gardens

-3) What is Canada without Hockey?
+3. What is Canada Without Hockey?
+See a Canadian Game.

 Canada is hockey and hockey is Canada.
 The BC rink that hosted the Gold Medal Game between Canada and USA is still open for business.
 Stop by, watch a Vancouver Canucks game at GM Place, home of 2010 Olympic Hockey, and feel the excitement still within its walls.
 The Canucks are good enough to produce nearly equal excitement and getting better every game.